xieguigang/sciBASIC/vb_codestyle/README.md

     	End Function
 	End Module

 Where, the type **CLI** is the CLI interface which it is a module that contains all of the CLI command of your application.
-And the extension function RunCLI is a CLI extension method from the VisualBasic App helper: Microsoft.VisualBasic.App.
-The property value of App.CommandLine is the commandline argument of current application that user used for start this application and calling for some CLI command which is exposed in CLI module.
+And the extension function **RunCLI** is a CLI extension method from the VisualBasic App helper: [Microsoft.VisualBasic.App]().
+The property value of **App.CommandLine** is the commandline argument of current application that user used for start this application and calling for some _CLI_ command which is exposed in **CLI** module.

 ###How to define the CLI module?
-A module is a static Class type in the VisualBasic, and it usually used for the API exportation and common method definition for a set of similarity or functional correlated utility functions.
+A **Module** is a static _Class_ type in the VisualBasic, and it usually used for _the API exportation and common method definition for a set of similarity or functional correlated utility functions_.

 And then so that the CLI module in the VisualBasic can be explained as: <b>A module for exposed the CLI interface API to your user.</b>